Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 Termination

-- The consumer can terminate an agreement entered into for an indefinite period and aimed at the regular delivery of products (including electricity) or services at any time, observing the agreed termination rules and a notice period of no more than one month.
+The consumer may terminate an indefinite-term agreement for the regular delivery of products (including electricity) or services at any time, observing the agreed termination rules and a notice period of no more than one month.

-- The consumer can terminate an agreement entered into for a fixed term and aimed at the regular delivery of products (including electricity) or services at any time at the end of the fixed term, observing the agreed termination rules and a notice period of no more than one month.
+The consumer may terminate a fixed-term agreement for the regular delivery of products (including electricity) or services at any time towards the end of the fixed term, observing the agreed termination rules and a notice period of no more than one month.

-- The consumer can terminate the agreements mentioned in the previous paragraphs: at any time and not be limited to termination at a specific time or during a specific period; at least terminate in the same manner as they were entered into by him; always terminate with the same notice period as the entrepreneur has stipulated for himself.
+The consumer may terminate the agreements mentioned in the previous paragraphs: at any time and not be limited to termination at a specific time or during a specific period; at least in the same manner as they were entered into by the consumer; always with the same notice period as the entrepreneur has stipulated for themselves.

 Extension

-- An agreement entered into for a fixed term and aimed at the regular delivery of products (including electricity) or services may not be tacitly extended or renewed for a fixed period.
+A fixed-term agreement for the regular delivery of products (including electricity) or services may not be tacitly extended or renewed for a fixed period.

-- Contrary to the previous paragraph, an agreement entered into for a fixed term and aimed at the regular delivery of daily, news, and weekly newspapers and magazines may be tacitly extended for a fixed period of up to three months, if the consumer can terminate this extended agreement at the end of the extension with a notice period of no more than one month.
+By way of derogation from the previous paragraph, a fixed-term agreement for the regular delivery of daily, news, and weekly newspapers and magazines may be tacitly extended for a fixed period of up to three months, provided the consumer can terminate this extended agreement towards the end of the extension with a notice period of no more than one month.

-- An agreement entered into for a fixed term and aimed at the regular delivery of products or services may only be tacitly extended for an indefinite period if the consumer may terminate at any time with a notice period of no more than one month and a notice period of no more than three months in case the agreement is aimed at the regular, but less than once a month, delivery of daily, news, and weekly newspapers and magazines.
+A fixed-term agreement entered into for the regular delivery of products or services may only be tacitly extended for an indefinite period if the consumer may terminate it at any time with a notice period of no more than one month, and with a notice period of no more than three months if the agreement concerns the regular, but less than monthly, delivery of daily, news, and weekly newspapers and magazines.

-- An agreement with a limited duration for the regular delivery of daily, news, and weekly newspapers and magazines for acquaintance purposes (trial or introductory subscription) is not tacitly continued and ends automatically after the trial or introductory period.
+- An agreement with a limited duration for the regular delivery of daily, news, and weekly newspapers and magazines (trial or introductory subscription) is not tacitly renewed and automatically ends after the trial or introductory period.

-- If an agreement has a duration of more than one year, the consumer may terminate the agreement at any time after one year with a notice period of at most one month, unless reasonableness and fairness oppose termination before the end of the agreed duration.
+- If an agreement has a duration of more than one year, the consumer may terminate the agreement at any time after one year with a notice period of no more than one month, unless reasonableness and fairness oppose termination before the end of the agreed duration.

 - The consumer is obliged to immediately report any inaccuracies in the provided or stated payment details to the entrepreneur.